Genivia/ugrep-indexer/README.md

 [ugrep](https://github.com/Genivia/ugrep) is a grep-compatible ultra fast file searcher that supports index-based searching as of v3.12.5.

-Index-based search is significantly faster on slow file systems and when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, then indexing will speed up search.
+Index-based search can be significantly faster on slow file systems and when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, then indexing will speed up search.
 Therefore, it helps to speed up searching files that weren't recently accessed.
 On the other hand, if files are already cached in RAM, because files were read recently, then indexing will not necesarily speed up search, obviously.
 See also Q&A below.

-A typical example of an index-based search on the ugrep source code repository:
+A typical example of an index-based search, e.g. on the ugrep repository:

     $ cd drive/ugrep
     $ ugrep-indexer -I